 19 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit…

 KJV: Go ye therefore, and teach all nations…

-• “Baptizing them” — water baptism for every convert is vitally important.
+- • “Baptizing them” — water baptism by immersion for every convert is vitally important.
 In Acts 2:41 we see 3,000 new converts in Jerusalem being immediately baptized.

 20 …and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.